A Greener Approach to City Planning

 In addition to his work in the Swedish Society for Nature Conservation's urban planning group, Oskar Tagesson is also part of Semrén & Månsson's sustainability group.
 He feels that there are continuous correlations between his non-profit work and his role as an architect.

 ”One perk is for example, that I have gotten extremely familiar with the written policies of Gothenburg City – which is very useful when you want to influence the work with city planning.
 I am also gradually building a network with, for example, biologists, experts in wood construction, and landscape architects, all whom in turn could potentially become valuable partners in Semrén & Månsson's projects.”

-To have a rich and diverse nature within cities is essential for both climate adaptation and human well-being, living conditions and recreation.
-As an increasing amount of people move to cities, having easy access to nature is crucial also to strengthen the human connection with nature.
+Having a rich and diverse nature within cities is essential for both climate adaptation and human well-being, living conditions and recreation.
+As an increasing amount of people move to cities, easy accessible nature is also crucial to strengthen the human connection with nature.
 Even more so for children and young people who can’t travel on their own.
 Nature in the local environment acts as a reminder to safeguard and protect animals and nature, outside of the cities as well.